reposense/RepoSense/docs/ug/cli.md

 <box type="info" seamless>

 Cannot be used with any other flags.
+This flag takes precedence over all other flags other than `--help`.
 </box>
 <!-- ------------------------------------------------------------------------------------------------------ -->